Teduray language: Verbs

-The Tiruray verbs consist of an affix and verb base.
+The Teduray verbs consist of an affix and verb base.
 Verbs are split into three categories numbered 1, 2, and 3.

 Verbs that are accepted in a case frame having an objective actant are classed as verb 1.
 An example of this is the following:

 Verbs of type Verb 2 do not require an objective actant in the case frame.
 An example of Verb 2 is the following:

 Verb 3 refers to the verbs that accept affixes and are verbalized.
 Verb 3 is divided into Verb 3a and 3b.
 Verb 3a are those verbalized nouns that do not need any agent actant.
 Examples of such nouns are ranaˀ 'rain' and lubaˀ 'earthquake'.
 Verbs that accept affirmation aside from those mentioned above are Verb 3b, and they can occur with actants.
 Examples of the type Verb 3 are enintura 'painted', derived from the noun root fintura 'paint', and melansa 'ironing', derived from the noun root felansa 'flat iron'.

 Actant

 An actant is any constituent which can enter a case relationship with the verb.
-Tiruray distinguishes six types of actants: agent, object, dative, benefactive, instrument, and locative.
+Teduray distinguishes six types of actants: agent, object, dative, benefactive, instrument, and locative.